basement-chat/basement-chat/README.md

 - Lazy loading with infinite scroll messages
 - Intuitive and attractive design using TailwindCSS and Alpine.js
 - Can be used with various CSS frontend frameworks such as Bootstrap and TailwindCSS without worrying about style conflicts
-- Flexible broadcast driver support
+- Flexible broadcast driver support, [Pusher](https://pusher.com/), [Ably](https://ably.com/), [Soketi](https://docs.soketi.app/), [Laravel Websockets](https://beyondco.de/docs/laravel-websockets/), or any other Laravel supported broadcast driver, it's up to you to decide.

 ## Demo

-Here is a demo with scaffolding using Laravel Breeze.
-You should register first before trying it (no email verification required).
+[Here is a demo](https://github.com/basement-chat/demo) with scaffolding using Laravel Breeze.

 ## Installation